 There’s a lot of debate over which type of stretching is best.
 Some people like dynamic stretching, which is fast-moving and targets major muscles throughout the body at the same time.
 Others prefer good old static stretching – the old school “stretch and hold” style you learned in gym class.

 Static stretching is ideal after a workout.
 Because dynamic stretching increases your core temperature and uses a lot of movement, it’s better suited for warm-ups.
-It doesn’t take long to go through a circuit of five or six static stretches after your workout.
+It doesn’t take long to go through a circuit of five or six of your favorite static stretches after your workout.
 Hold each position between 10 and 30 seconds, then repeat the circuit if you’d like.

 8. Take Time Off